-A strong, positive employer brand can really make your organisation stand out in the competition hiring market.
+A strong, positive employer brand can really make your organisation stand out in the competitive hiring market.
 Deploy some or all of these ideas to boost your branding

 Employers should always be open to using new and different strategies to help them recruit the best new talent.
 Establishing, maintaining and nurturing a strong employer brand is one of the most effective ways to attract top candidates.

 How you communicate your company culture and atmosphere is key to your recruitment process.
 Here are 11 simple steps you can take to develop a strong employer brand.

 1. Be authentic

 Your organisation’s leadership will have a significant impact on both your company culture and how happy your employees are in their roles.
 Research shows that an employee’s perception of authentic business leadership is the strongest predictor of their job satisfaction, commitment to the organisation and happiness at work.